AnthonyChiavelli/howl/README.md

 error message with line/column number and nature of error.

 **USAGE**
+* Specify bf file wiht -f flag
 * When no -f flag is present, NBI will read from STDIN (no inputting allowed as of yet)
-* When -c flag is present, NBI will convert the brainfuck into C then compile it
+* When -c (filename) is present, NBI will convert the brainfuck into C then compile it
-* When -s flag is present, NBI will convert the brainfuck into C
+* When -s (filename) is present, NBI will convert the brainfuck into C

 **COMING SOON**